Annual Continuing Review

 When to Submit an Annual Continuing Review Form

-We will send notices to the principal investigator, co-investigator(s) and administrative contact of a protocol 30 days, 15 days, and 1 day before its expiration.
+Automatic courtesy notices are sent to the principal investigator, co-investigator(s) and administrative contact roles of a protocol at 30 days, 7 days, and 1 day (sometimes) before its expiration.
+Protocols that expired are suspended.
 Please note, in rare cases, some investigators have not received these courtesy emails due to some bugs in the eProtocol system.
 Please help us by keeping a reminder notification to yourself in your calendar.

 When you receive the Annual Continuing Review notice, create, complete, and submit the Continuing Review form.
 Job Aid: IBC Annual Continuing Review